Denis-Source/weather_app/README.md

 ***

 ## Customization
-Application allows you to change time format, temprature units as well as called APIs.
+The application allows you to change time format, temperature units as well as, called APIs.
 All this work can be done via configuration screen (menu button or `f1` key).
-The screen theme is also dynamicly changes.
+The screen theme is also dynamically changed.

-#### Examle of the configuration screen:
+#### Example of the configuration screen:
 ![image](https://user-images.githubusercontent.com/58669569/168776566-33ff656d-85dc-4981-84d3-360d77940c46.png)

 There is an option to define the default location.